shir3730/face-tracking-system/README.md

 ## 🧠 System Architecture

-The project is split into two main components:

 1. **Host PC (Python + OpenCV):** - Captures video feed and detects faces using the Haar Cascade algorithm.
    - Optimizes performance by processing frames in Grayscale.
    - Calculates the spatial deviation (offset) from the center.